Powdery and downy mildew in cucurbits

 Currently, fungicides are the primary control practice for this disease.
 Resistant cultivars are becoming more widely available.
 Many products were tested for their ability to control powdery mildew (Figures 1 and 2).
 To avoid the development of resistance, fungicides should be used in alternation.
 Since Flint, Quadris, and Cabrio affect the powdery mildew similarly, they should not be used in alternation with each other.
 Rather, they could be used in a program with other fungicides.
 In some fields, powdery mildew has developed resistance to Nova and the fungicide is ineffective.
 We believe this was the case at our Michigan State University research farm (Fig. 1).
 However, in other fields, such as our southwest Michigan site in 2005, the powdery mildew fungus appeared to be relatively sensitive to the Nova fungicide and disease was limited compared to the untreated control (Figure 2).

-It is critical that a field be monitored closely for the first appearance of the disease.
+Monitor fields closely for the first appearance of the disease.
 To monitor effectively, a grower must walk through a field once or twice a week to look for powdery mildew, especially on the older, shaded leaves.
 Do not forget to look at the underside of the leaves.
 It is apparent from field observations that early control of powdery mildew is the most effective.

 Downy mildew on cucumber